AdamT84/Hangman/TESTING.md

 #### Frequent Player

-1. As a frequent player I want to feel the game is random and I can both win and lose.
+1. As a frequent player, I want to feel the game is random and I can both win and lose.
    - The game is truly random as the computer player is programmed to select a random choice each time.
 There are no patterns or preferences to pick a certain option.

-2. As a frequent player I want to start the game quickly without having to look at instructions or rules.
+2. As a frequent player, I want to start the game quickly without having to look at instructions or rules.

 ### Manual Testing